Apex-Source/Revolution-PI-Qemu/README.md

 When no credentials are specified in RPI imager, you should login with user 'pi' and password 'raspberry'.
 No matter what your sticker on the RevPI said.

 ### Serial Number & MAC address
 On first boot, you need to specify a serial number and MAC adres.
-TODO: Need to check if this connects to any RevPI server for validation.
-For now, i just assume they have at least implemented something.
 In my case i just used the ones i got from my RevPI which ofcourse, i dont share...

 ### Done